Table of Contents

 There is also a strong case for using OpenOffice to develop your database schema and application, even if the database is intended for your own application, rather than OpenOffice.

-HSQLDB version 1.8.0 is included in OOo, ApacheOpenOffice and LibreOffice 3.x.
-You can simply replace the jar with an HSQLDB version 2.2.9 jar to use the latest capabilities with external databases.
+HyperSQ version 1.8.0 is included in OOo, ApacheOpenOffice and LibreOffice.
+You can simply replace the jar with a HyperSQL version 2.7 jar to use the latest capabilities with external databases.
 It is not yet possible to create and use embedded databases with this version.

 OpenOffice is a powerful database front end.
 If you want to create schemas, edit tables, edit the database contents manually, design and produce well-formatted reports, then OpenOffice is probably the best open source tools currently available.

 To connect from OpenOffice to your database, first run a local server instance for the database.
 This is describes in the Network Listeners chapter of this guide.